mweberUKL/antidote_dev/README.md

 # Problems

 Riak has problems when the data of the nodes is on the Virtualbox shared file system.
 Copy the `dev` or `rel` folder into the VM to run the nodes.
+To solve this issue the `sync-home.sh` script copies the compiled files from `$ANTIDOTE/rel` and `$ANTIDOTE/dev` into a folder called `antidote` in the home-folder of the vagrant user.
+The scripts `start-cluster.sh` and `start-single.sh` can be used to start these copies.